Opportunities for Network Coding: To Wait or Not to Wait: Abstract

 \section{Abstract}

-It has been well established that reverse-carpooling based network coding can significantly improve the efficiency of multi-hop wireless networks.
-However, in a stochastic environment when there are no opportunities to code because of packets without coding pairs, should these packets wait for a future opportunity or should they be transmitted without coding?
-To help answer that question we formulate a stochastic dynamic program with the objective of minimizing the long-run average cost per unit time incurred due to transmissions and delays.
-In particular, we develop optimal control actions that would balance between costs of transmission against those of delays.
-In that process we seek to address a crucial question: what should be observed as the state of the system?
-We analytically show that just the queue lengths is enough if it can be modeled as a Markov process.
-Subsequently we show that a stationary policy based on queue lengths is optimal and describe a procedure to find such a policy.
+\annote[AS]{It has been well established}{Rephrased the abstract.} that wireless network coding can significantly improve the efficiency of multi-hop wireless networks.
+However, in a stochastic environment some of the packets might not have coding pairs, which limits the number of available coding opportunities.
+In this context, an important decision is whether to delay packet transmission in hope that a coding pair will be available in the future or transmit a packet without coding.
+The paper addresses this problem by formulating a stochastic dynamic program whose objective is to minimize the long-run average cost per unit time incurred due to transmissions and delays.
+In particular, we identify optimal control actions that would balance between costs of transmission against the costs incurred due to the delays.
+Moreover, we seek to address a crucial question: what should be observed as the state of the system?
+We analytically show that observing queue lengths suffices if the system can be modeled as a Markov decision process.
+We also show that a stationary threshold type policy based on queue lengths is optimal.
 We further substantiate our results with simulation experiments for more generalized settings.